mannverma13/aws-bootcamp-cruddur-2023/journal/week4.md

 # Week 4 — Postgres and RDS

+This week we cnneted our app to database using local postgres and AWS managed database RDS.

 PostgreSQL is a popular open-source relational database management system (RDBMS) that is widely used by developers and organizations.
 Amazon Web Services (AWS) provides a managed PostgreSQL database service called Amazon RDS (Relational Database Service), which makes it easy to set up, operate, and scale PostgreSQL databases in the cloud.

 Amazon RDS for PostgreSQL provides several benefits to users, including automatic backups, automated software patching, and replication for high availability.
 It also supports Amazon Aurora PostgreSQL, which is a highly scalable and performance-optimized version of PostgreSQL.

-With Amazon RDS for PostgreSQL, you can choose the instance type, storage capacity, and other configuration settings that best fit your application requirements.
-You can also easily scale up or down your PostgreSQL database based on changing workload demands.

-One of the key advantages of using Amazon RDS for PostgreSQL is that it takes care of many of the routine database management tasks, such as backups, patching, and monitoring, allowing you to focus on developing your application.
-Additionally, AWS provides several tools and services to help you manage your PostgreSQL databases, including Amazon CloudWatch for monitoring, AWS Database Migration Service for migrating data, and AWS Schema Conversion Tool for converting database schemas.
+You can use cloudwatc to view logs, take backup, snapshots etc.

 # Setting RDS Instance In AWS By Using Cli
 1. select your zone in aws --> us-east-1